cortex-js/cortexjs.io/src/_pages/mathlive-guide-speech.md

 #### Speech Output Format

-To configure the format of the speech output engine use the `textToSpeechMarkup` configuration option.
+**To configure the format of the speech output engine**, use the `textToSpeechMarkup` configuration option.
 Set it to:

 -   `'ssml'` to request an output using the SSML markup language.
 Both SRE and the MathLive rules can produce this format.
 -   `'mac'` to request an output using Mac OS speech markup, e.g. '[[slc 150]]'.
 This format can only be used on Mac OS (and may not work will all browsers).
 On platforms other than Mac OS, this option does nothing.